-Sweat your guts out lifting heavy weights at the gym or lie back and let a friendly local masseuse massage your muscles into better shape at home.
-The choice seems easy, but if only it was that simple.
+If you could choose between sweating your guts out at the gym or just lying down at home to let a local masseuse massage your muscles into better shape, it would seem an easy decision.
+But if only it was that simple.

 If you are seeking a shortcut to building muscle mass through massage alone, then prepare to be disappointed.
 The body in the photo above was not achieved through enjoying chocolate with relaxing massages and eating jam doughnuts.
 Surprised?
 We didn’t think so.
 The good news is that regular massage can actually help with building muscles.
 Incorporate massage into your exercise regime properly and you could see results like the one above sooner than you might otherwise.